Antimicrobial Resistance Training Program in the Texas Medical Center (AMR-TPT) -

 Training faculty serving as primary mentors may sponsor only one applicant per application round and have a maximum total of 2 trainees appointed to AMR-TPT during the 5-year period.
 Faculty may serve as co-mentors for more than one applicant.
 Early Stage Investigators (ESI), or those who have secured K awards or are transitioning into tenure-track faculty positions, are encouraged to participate in AMR-TPT training activities.
 We anticipate adding ESIs to the AMR-TPT training faculty once they have independent funding such as R01 or similar grants.

 Faculty interested in joining AMR-TPT and sponsoring an applicant must provide: 1) a Biosketch with current funding and 2) a brief record of mentoring experience for postdoctoral fellows.
-This information will be reviewed by the TPAMR steering committee, and a decision for approval to join AMR-TPT will be made on a timely basis.
+This information will be reviewed by the AMR-TPT steering committee, and a decision for approval to join AMR-TPT will be made on a timely basis.
 Please send an email stating interest and providing this information to AMR-TPT Program Administrator, Vicki Alger.

 Click here to meet our currently appointed trainees.